Choose your language:

 The client leveraged TEKsystems’ expertise with agile development to learn its nuances and adopt aspects of the agile approach to its own processes.
 TEKnique™, TEKsystems’ proprietary agile methodology, represents the refinement and evolution of agile practices based on our experience across 150+ application development projects over the last five years.

 To kick off the engagement, key TEKsystems resources, including the project manager, quality assurance lead, software architect, business analyst and development lead, spent two weeks on site with the client to capture the project priorities and develop an execution plan for the engagement.
-The team then returned to TEKsystems’ Montreal Solution Centre (MSC), based in Quebec, to complete the initial project stage.
+The team then returned to TEKsystems’ Montreal Innovation Centre, based in Quebec, to complete the initial project stage.

 TEKsystems and the client held daily meetings to evaluate project progress, issues and open items.
 Sprints ran in two-week cycles.
 Prior to each cycle, both sides of the team collaborated to finalize the work effort required to meet deliverables to be completed by the end of the sprint.
 The client then had up to five business days after each sprint delivery to review and approve the intermediate deliverables.